TrueSparrowSystems/brand-monitoring/README.md

 # Brand Monitoring
 ![npm version](https://img.shields.io/npm/v/@plgworks/brand-monitoring.svg?style=flat)

 Brand Monitor helps you understand your twitter audience better.
-This module provides you with a number of promoters, number of detractors, [Net Promoter Score (NPS)](https://en.wikipedia.org/wiki/Net_promoter_score) and the total number of tweets within a particular time frame.
+This module provides you with number of promoters & detractors, [Net Promoter Score (NPS)](https://en.wikipedia.org/wiki/Net_promoter_score) and the total number of tweets within a particular time duration.

 ## Approach

 Using [twitter api](https://developer.twitter.com/en/docs/twitter-api/tweets/timelines/api-reference/get-users-id-mentions), we gather the tweet mentions of a particular account.
-These tweets are within the given time period.
+These tweets are within the given time duration.

 We get the sentiments of these tweets using [AWS Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/API_BatchDetectSentiment.html).
-Based on these sentiments we find out the stats.
+Based on these sentiments, we find out the stats.

-For a large dataset of tweets and their sentiments given by AWS Comprehend, we manually analysed each tweet data and accordingly set the thresholds for sentiment score for deciding who is a promoter and who is a detractor.

 ## Prerequisites
-- You will need a Twitter developer account and you should have created a Twitter App.
-- You will also need an AWS account and enable AWS Comprehend.
+- Twitter App
+- AWS Comprehend

-## Install NPM
+## Install

 ```shell script
 npm install @plgworks/brand-monitoring --save